03/09: A Brief History of Women in Medicine

 Alison Christy, MD, PhD, tells us about the life and advocacy of Dr. Mary Putnam Jacobi, the first female physician to focus on neurology.

-Join our monthly exclusive social media growth session, where members get feedback, accountability, and group growth.
+Join our quarterly speed networking and exclusively unique social media growth session, where members get feedback, accountability, and group growth.

 © 2023 SoMeDocs.
 All Rights Reserved.